str-ucture/CoKLIMAx-II/source_en/rst_kurs1/Element_2.rst

        <a href="../_static/notebooks/element2_netcdf.ipynb" download>⇩ Element2: Notebook</a>
    </div>

 Open the notebook in Jupyter Lab and follow the instructions.
+Alternatively, you can copy the Python code snippet into your Jupyter Notebook and execute the cell.

 ----